Nigeria presidential race sparks to life; Senate leader runs

-LAGOS, Nigeria (AP) — Nigeria’s presidential race sparked to life on Thursday with the announcement by Senate president Bukola Saraki that he intends to run next year.
+LAGOS, Nigeria (AP) — Nigeria’s presidential race sparked to life Thursday with the announcement by Senate president Bukola Saraki that he intends to run next year.

 Saraki is the most well-known challenger yet to President Muhammadu Buhari, the former military dictator who won office in 2015 with vows to fight widespread corruption and Boko Haram extremists in Africa’s most populous nation.
 Both have proven to be difficult tasks.